testndev/web-app-testing-tools-benchmark/README.md

 All in their [Node.js](https://nodejs.org) versions first.

+## Constraints

+- all implemented tests use already installed Chrome browser
+- Browser is in headless mode (forced for Selenium, default mode for other)
-Whenever possible, we will write the tests in TypeScript.
+- Whenever possible, we will write the tests in TypeScript.

 ## What will be studied and compared?